ammarelbadry1/ammarelbadry1/README.md

 # Hi there, 👋 My name is Ammar

-I'm a Software Engineer interested in backend development.
+I'm a Software Engineer interested in frontend development.
 I'm passionate about sharing web engineering knowledge and contributing to projects.

 <br />